A Gift from Above

 - Lit. over them

 12 Now a great sign appeared in heaven: a woman clothed with the sun, having the moon beneath her feet, and on her head a victor’s wreath composed of twelve stars.
-2 And the woman was with child, crying out in the pains of labor, and travailing to give birth.
+2 And the woman was pregnant, and crying out in pain, and struggling to give birth.

-3 Then another sign appeared in heaven; and suddenly, I beheld a great dragon, fiery red, with seven heads and ten horns, and upon his heads, seven diadems.1 4 And his tail swept away a third of the stars of heaven and threw them down into the earth.
-And the dragon stood before the woman who was at the point of delivery, in order to devour her child as soon as she gave birth.
+3 Then another sign appeared in heaven; and behold, a great dragon, red like fire, having seven heads and ten horns; and on his heads, seven diadems.1 4 And his tail swept away a third of the stars of heaven and threw them down to the earth.
+And the dragon stood before the woman who was about to give birth, so that he might devour her child as soon as she gave birth.

-5 And the woman gave birth to a son, a male child, who is soon to be as a shepherd with a rod of iron towards all nations; and her child was suddenly taken up to God and his throne.
-6 Then the woman fled into the wilderness, where she had a place prepared by God, so that there she might be nourished for 1,260 days.
+5 And the woman gave birth to a son, a male child who will soon be like a shepherd with a rod of iron to all the nations;2 and her child was caught up3 to God and to his throne.
+6 Then the woman fled into the wilderness, where she has a place prepared by God, so that there she may be nourished for 1,260 days.

 War in the Heavenlies

-“Now the salvation, power, and kingdom of our God—and the authority of his Christ— have come, for the accuser of our brotherhood has been thrown down, the one who accuses them day and night before our God.
-11 But they overcame him through the blood of the Lamb and through the word of their testimony; and they did not cling to2 their life, even in the face of death.
-12 For this reason, rejoice, you heavens, and all2 who tabernacle in them!
+7 And war broke out in heaven: Michael and his angels fighting against the dragon.
+Now the dragon and his angels fought back, 8 but he could not prevail; and no longer was any place found for them in heaven.
+9 So the great dragon—the serpent of old who is called the devil and Satan, he who deceives the whole world—was thrown down to the earth, and his angels were thrown down with him.
+10 And then I heard a loud voice in heaven, saying, “Now the salvation and the power and the kingdom of our God and the authority of his Christ have come, for the accuser of our brotherhood has been thrown down—he who accuses them day and night before our God.
+11 But they overcame him through the blood of the Lamb and through the word of their testimony; and they did not love their lives, even in the face of death.4 12 For this reason, rejoice you heavens, and all5 who dwell6 within them!
 But woe to the earth and the sea, for the devil has come down to you, filled with great wrath, knowing that his time is short.”

 Help in the Wilderness

-13 Now when the dragon saw that he had been thrown down to the earth, he pursued3 the woman who had given birth to the male child.
-14 But the two wings of the great eagle were given to the woman, so that she could fly into the wilderness to her place, there to be nourished for a time, times, and half a time away from the face of the serpent.
-15 And the serpent, following behind the woman, poured forth water from his mouth, in order to sweep her away.
-16 But the earth gave aid to woman, opening its mouth and swallowing up the river that the dragon was spewing from his mouth.
-17 So the dragon was enraged against the woman, and went off to make war with the rest of her seed, all3 who keep the commandments of God, and who hold fast to the testimony of Jesus.
+13 Now when the dragon saw that he was thrown down to the earth, he pursued7 the woman who had given birth to the male child.
+14 But she was given the two wings of the great eagle, so that she could fly into the wilderness to her place, where she is nourished for a time, and times, and half a time away from the face of the serpent.
+15 And the serpent, following behind the woman, poured forth water from his mouth in order to sweep her away.
+16 But the earth gave help to the woman, opening its mouth and swallowing up the river that the dragon was spewing out of his mouth.
+17 So the dragon was enraged at the woman, and went off to wage war against the rest of her offspring: all8 who keep the commandments of God, and who hold fast to the testimony of Jesus.